LAION-AI/Open-Assistant/docs/docs/plugins/README.md

 :::note

-In the GitHub repo You can see all issues and PR's with the [`plugins`](https://github.com/LAION-AI/Open-Assistant/issues?q=label%3Aplugins) label if you want to dive deeper.
+In the GitHub repo, you can see all issues and PR's with the [`plugins`](https://github.com/LAION-AI/Open-Assistant/issues?q=label%3Aplugins) label if you want to dive deeper.